 Jim was an avid reader and served on the Chesterfield county library board for several years.
 When any of his children wanted to know more about a subject he often said “look it up”!
 Jim encouraged debate, and to know your views and be able to defend them intelligently.
 He enjoyed reading to his children and grandchildren and as they grew he often read whatever books they were reading.

 After he retired from the Federal Government, Jim opened Carl’s Yard Maintenance.
 He and Barbara enjoyed being outside in customers’ yards and sharing his knowledge and love of plants and trees.
 He was never far from God’s many creatures and plants.

 Jim was a faithful servant of God and served on the Vestry, The School Board and the Altar Guild at St. David’s Church in Cheraw, SC.

 Jim was also passionate about the preservation of Old St. David’s Church in Cheraw.
 During the restoration of Old Saint David’s, Jim helped procure the current bell from a retired Navy ship.

 In lieu of flowers the family asks that you make a donation to Chesterfield county library or a library of your choice or To St. David’s Church.
 In his memory you are encouraged to plant a tree, read a book, take care of your neighbor, and encourage reading in children.

 “Let us endeavor to live that when we come to die even the undertaker will be sorry” Mark Twain.

 A memorial service for Jim will be held at St. Davids Church on February 8, 2020 at 10:00 am Cheraw, SC followed by interment at Old St. Davids Cemetery.

-To send flowers to James (Jim) Anderson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James (Jim) Anderson, please visit our floral store.